 Yes, you get some great features but there are downsides too.
 Should interest rates rise, you might find it more challenging to make repayments.
 This could put you under financial stress and make it harder for you to budget.

 Lenders are required to apply a ‘stress test’ to check if their customers could manage repayments if interest rates rise.
-Under the new standards, they can set their own buffer as long as they ensure customers can afford repayments at interest rates at least 2.5% higher than their current arrangement.¹
+Under the new standards set by the Australian Prudential Regulation Authority (APRA), Australian Deposit-taking institutions (ADIs) can set their own buffer as long as they ensure customers can afford repayments at interest rates at least 2.5% higher than their current arrangement.¹

 While this recent change may make it easier for you to get a mortgage, it’s still important to feel confident that the mortgage you commit to now will still be affordable in the future.
 You can use our mortgage repayment calculator to find out how a small rate change could affect your monthly or fortnightly repayments and interest payable over the life of the loan.

 If you’d like to learn more about variable rate loans click here.